uia-worker/bachis/IS-302_en.md

 # Subject code and subject name
-IS-302 Practice Project
+IS-302 Internship

 # Number of credits - starting semester - duration - place of teaching
 10 - Autumn - 1 semester - Kristiansand

 # Study program
-IT and information systems, bachelor program
-Simple Topics
+Bachelor's Programme in IT and Information Systems Free-standing Courses

 # Language of instruction
 Norwegian